 The house-tree-person is easy to administer and can be done virtually.
 The process is as follows:

-• At the start of the house-tree-person test, you are given three blank sheets of paper and are asked to draw each item on separate sheets.
+• At the start of the house-tree-person test, you are given three blank sheets of paper and are asked to create each item on separate sheets.

-• We may also ask you to draw another picture related to one of the original drawings on a fourth sheet.
+• We may also ask you to create another picture related to one of the originals on a fourth sheet.

-• After completing the drawings, we often ask follow-up questions to gain further insights (e.g., “Tell me something about what you drew”).
+• After you complete them, we often ask follow-up questions to gain further insights (e.g., “Tell me something about that picture”).

 House-Tree-Person Uses